saasquatch/saasquatch-docs/src/mobile/index.md

 ---
 title: Mobile
 highlights: SaaSquatch helps you grow your mobile app with a referral program.
-We provide widgets to engage your users, attribution to track referrals, and analytics to measure the success of your program.
+We provide mobile widgets to engage your users, attribution to track referrals, and analytics to measure the success of your program.
 slug: mobile
 template: mobile.html
+hero: true
 ---

 <!--Referral SaaSquatch is a cross-channel referral platform with support for mobile apps, web apps, desktop apps and ecommerce websites.-->